S-Vannay/S-Vannay.github.io/_includes/results.md

 </div>

 <p style="text-align: justify;">
-How do these characters tie into the era’s historical themes?
-The heatmap shows how war, revolution, and class struggles shaped cinema.
-Addie reflects resilience against social barriers, echoing themes of class and revolution, while Bert’s resourcefulness mirrors a society adapting to upheaval, linked to themes like studio and war.
-Movies in the 1910s didn’t just entertain—they mirrored a world in flux.
-Addie and Bert symbolize this transformation, embodying the struggles and spirit of their time.
+These characters tie into the historical themes of their era.
+The heatmap reveals that war, revolution, and class struggles were significant cinematic influences.
+Addie’s resilience speaks to the fight against social barriers, while Bert’s resourcefulness mirrors the need to adapt during upheaval.
+Movies of the 1910s weren’t just entertainment—they were a mirror of a world in flux, with Addie and Bert symbolizing the struggles and spirit of their time.
 </p>

 <div style="text-align: center;">